chrisflatley/excel4ts/README.md

     showSheetTabs: true, // Specifies a boolean value that indicates whether to display the sheet tabs in the user interface.
     showVerticalScroll: true, // Specifies a boolean value that indicates whether to display the vertical scroll bar.
     tabRatio: 600, // Specifies ratio between the workbook tabs bar and the horizontal scroll bar.
-    visibility: 'visible', // Specifies visible state of the workbook window. ('hidden', 'veryHidden', 'visible') (§18.18.89)
+    visibility: "visible", // Specifies visible state of the workbook window. ('hidden', 'veryHidden', 'visible') (§18.18.89)
     windowHeight: 17620, // Specifies the height of the workbook window.
 The unit of measurement for this value is twips.
     windowWidth: 28800, // Specifies the width of the workbook window.
 The unit of measurement for this value is twips..
     xWindow: 0, // Specifies the X coordinate for the upper left corner of the workbook window.
 The unit of measurement for this value is twips.
-    yWindow: 440, // Specifies the Y coordinate for the upper left corner of the workbook window.
+    yWindow: 440 // Specifies the Y coordinate for the upper left corner of the workbook window.
 The unit of measurement for this value is twips.
   },
   logLevel: 0, // 0 - 5.
 0 suppresses all logs, 1 shows errors only, 5 is for debugging
-  author: 'Microsoft Office User', // Name for use in features such as comments });
+  author: "Microsoft Office User" // Name for use in features such as comments });
 ```